minhna1988/CoreDataUtils/README.md

-CoreDataUtils is common class provide funcitons:
+CoreDataUtils is simple class provide funcitons:

 - Setup your core data with existing model file.
 - Fetch entity with condition, sort and limit row.
 - Create new entity or update entity when it was existed
-- Delete entity with condtion
+- Delete entity with condition

 How To Get Started